 Poop will decompose and release ammonia into the water of your betta fish’s home.
 Ammonia spikes are one reason fish die.
 When testing the water of your fish tank, ammonia should always be at 0.
 Ammonia will lead to burns on your fish’s gills and internal organs.

-Good thing to note is that having a cycled tank with a good filtration system will help you combat the harmful effects of ammonia.
+A good thing to note is that having a cycled tank with a good filtration system will help you combat the harmful effects of ammonia.
 Good bacteria will eat ammonia.
 The filter will also suck up waste and uneaten food acting a mechanical filtration.
-Filter media have a huge surface area for good bacteria to live in which deal with the biological filtration.
+Filter media have a huge surface area for good bacteria to live in which deals with biological filtration.